thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 - How to store and use data from Electricity Maps API to avoid making multiple requests for the same data.
 - How to store and retrieve the modified version of the web page to avoid running HTMLRewriter each time.

-These are quality of life improvements to our code but while the are not critical, they may have performance and usage benefits especially for websites that received a lot of traffic.
+These are quality of life improvements to our code but while they are not critical, they may have performance and usage benefits especially for websites that received a lot of traffic.
 You can implement none, one, or both of these additional bits of functionality in your project.
 As such, each section below is written as individual components, so apologies in advance for any duplicated content.

 ### Storing and reusing live grid data